ionic-team/ionic-cli/CONTRIBUTING.md

 #### Structure

-Our CLI is organized into a monorepo.
-Common tools, such as TypeScript and Jest, are installed in the base directory while package dependencies are each installed in their respective `packages/**/node_modules` directories.
+The Ionic CLI is organized into a monorepo.
+Here are the packages:

-Each `packages/*` folder represents a package on npm.
+##### General Purpose

 * [`packages/ionic`](https://github.com/ionic-team/ionic-cli/tree/master/packages/ionic):
   Ionic CLI executable.